NourBesbes/Predicting-Income-using-US-Census-Data/README.md

 ![Alt text](./Plots/Age.png?raw=true)

 We can observe from the graph that almost all the young people (age<20) have an income less than $50k.
-The category of Adult people earn more tha young people
+The category of Adult people earn more than young people

 ### Sex
-Male employees are more competitive in terms of salary,if we look at the proportion of employees with more than 50k per year.However there is more female than male
+Male employees are more competitive in terms of salary,if we look at the proportion of employees with more than 50k per year.However there is more female than male.

 ![Alt text](./Plots/sex.png?raw=true)